 So, why use a temperature transmitter?

 Each type of sensor has unique challenges directly wiring to the receiving device.
-Generally, this method will have a negative effect on the accuracy and reliability of the sensor signal.
+Generally, this method will have an adverse effect on the accuracy and reliability of the sensor signal.

 Temperature Transmitters resolve these problems.
 The transmitter can be placed close to the sensor to reduce the special wiring required, thus reducing any potential error.
 The transmitter converts the sensor signal to a signal that can be transmitted a greater distance.
-This signal can be a simple 4 to 20mA DC analog signal, digital signal (Hart® Protocol, BRAIN Protocol, or FOUNDATION™ Fieldbus Protocol), or a wireless signal (ISA100).
-The transmitter gets a reliable accurate signal to the desired receiving device using standard twisted pair or, in the case of a wireless transmitter, no wires at all.
+This signal can be a pure 4 to 20mA DC analog signal, a digital signal (Hart® Protocol, BRAIN Protocol, or FOUNDATION™ Fieldbus Protocol), or a wireless signal (ISA100).
+The transmitter gets a reliable, accurate signal to the desired receiving device using a standard twisted pair or, in the case of a wireless transmitter, no wires at all.

 Getting the information back to the controller/monitor in a timely manner, accurately, and reliably.

 Yokogawa contributes to the education of process industry talents by providing its own products.

 TAFE Queensland students learn process industry by controlling the color of toast with CENTUM VP DCS.